Jerry-0591/Fusang/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### 2. Parameter setting
+`--msa_dir` The path of your msa file
+`--save_prefix` The prefix of the result file

 You can set the parameters as follows for specific scenario

-`--beam_size` The size of beam in the beam search procedure, default setting is 3.
+`--beam_size` The size of beam in the beam search procedure, default beam size is 1

-`--sequence_type` The size of beam in the beam search procedure
+`--sequence_type` The type of the sequences in msa, which has three choices, coding, noncoding and standard (default, means both coding and noncoding)

-`--branch_model` The size of beam in the beam search procedure
+`--branch_model` The distribution type of the branches, which has gamma (default) and uniform as choices

-`--window coverage` The size of beam in the beam search procedure
+`--window coverage` The coverage of slide window, which decides the step of this algorithm.
+The default setting is 1

-More examples see **Document.md**